Charlzk05/Discord-Channel-Spammer/README.md

 - Choose spam options
 - Insert the Channel ID
 - Number of Spams (on Limited Spam)
-- Type a Delay per spam
+- Insert a Delay per spam
 - Insert your Message Content
 - Enjoy!